ankita34359/Complete-JavaScript/02_Lecture: Understanding var, let and const/02_Notes.md

 - Use let for variables that can change.
 - Use const for constants or values that shouldn’t change.

-By using let and const, your code becomes more predictable and easier to debug.
+By using let and const, our code becomes more predictable and easier to debug.

 ---